wp-plugins/cleantalk-spam-protect/readme.txt

 Increased plugin perfomance for BuddyPress registrations.

 = 4.1 2014-10-13 =
-Minor anti spam improvements for contacts, registration and contact forms.
+Minor anti-spam improvements for contacts, registration and contact forms.

 = 4.0 2014-10-06 =
-Major anti spam improvements for registration and contact forms.
+Major anti-spam improvements for registration and contact forms.

 = 3.9 2014-10-01 =
 Did exception to do not break to create new user in WordPress backend.

 = 3.8 2014-09-19 =
 Bug fix release.
-Minor fixes in API class and JavaScript anti spam test.
+Minor fixes in API class and JavaScript anti-spam test.

 = 3.6 2014-09-15 =
-Minor fixes in anti spam protection for Formidable and custom contact forms.
+Minor fixes in anti-spam protection for Formidable and custom contact forms.

 = 3.4 2014-09-04 =
 Spam comments rotation.
 Custom (themes) contact forms support.